Katie's Story

 Vineyards

-Most other growers around here wouldn’t be interested in my modest 12 hectares of vines spread across vineyards in Maury (my first), Paziols and Tuchan.
+Most other growers around here wouldn’t be interested in my modest 12 hectares of vines spread across vineyards in Paziols and Tuchan.

 The sites are too small, too remote and too much like hard work.
 Exactly the way I like them.
 I’m looking for low yields with high quality, and the rather poor, sloping ground that the very old, traditional vines cling to gives me just that.